Motivate your high school students to reach their goals in 2021

 On the flip side, you have to come across as strong and convincing.
 Effective leaders are able to persuade and influence others regardless of the potential obstacles.
 They’re both positive and forward-thinking.
 Being able to paint a picture in the minds of your students of how the group will be better off once the money has been raised is crucial.

-Here are 3 practical high school fundraising ideas that have been proven to improve student involvement and help your group reach and even exceed its financial goals:
+Here are 3 practical high school fundraising ideas that have been proven to improve student involvement and help your group reach and even exceed its financial goals in 2021 and beyond:

 1. Solidify Your Why with a Kickoff Meeting

 Back to our previous question.
 How do you get your students to make raising money for your group a priority?

 It all starts with solidifying your why.
 How will the money raised benefit the group, and more importantly, each of your students?
 If you can somehow get into the minds of your students and communicate your mission effectively, your sale will benefit.
 But to accomplish this, you’ll need to take the time to meet with your students before your sale starts.
 This is your opportunity to “rally the troops” and establish group cohesiveness.

 The kickoff meeting is an opportunity to establish a strong foundation and get your sale off to a strong start.
 Many schools require groups to book their sale according to a fundraising calendar.
 This may be your only opportunity for your organization to raise money.
 Why not put everything you can into making your one opportunity a big success?

 Your kickoff meeting needs to be treated like a lesson plan.
 Communicating your why requires preparation and presentation time.
 If you give it priority, so will your students.